 Photographs and oral history about the Hafod Morfa Copperworks, including a discussion about the fumes from the white rock.

-A short clip from 1919, showing the Swansea Battalion return home from the Great War.
+A short clip from 1919, showing the Swansea Battalion return home to the town.

 In 1920, Queen Mary and King George V officially visited Swansea.
 A lot of smartly dressed spectators and dignitaries appear.

 Civil Defence Messenger Hubert Thomas talks about his experiences during the German Luftwaffe bombing raids 19 to 21 February 1941, which killed 230 people and injured a further 397.
 Includes a number of old photographs of the town.

 “Swansea and Mumbles Railway, 1940’s – Film 32481”

 HuntleyFilmArchives uploaded this short clip from the 1940s.

 “Swansea and the Mumbles, South Wales in 1946.
 Film 35017”

 More footage of the Swansea and Mumbles Railway.
 Includes a scene of people playing tennis in Cwndonkin Park.

 “Selected Originals – Wales Meets The Duke Aka Duke Visits Swansea (1952)”